 These days everyone seems to be on board with the idea of containerisation.
 There is still a lot of confusion about what a container is.
 If you think you know what a container is but aren’t sure, this article is for you.
 We will discuss the differences between a virtual machine and a container, the pros, and cons of container technology, and give you some background to containerisation in general.

-This is not a very common thing when it comes to the software of this magnitude because they are designed for experienced users.
+This is not a very common thing when it comes to software of this magnitude because they are designed for experienced users.
 Kubernetes is beginner-friendly.
-It is ideal for beginners and looking to build themselves up to be professionals.
+It is ideal for beginners looking to build themselves up to a professional level.

 It works very well for a multi-cloud world, meaning that you have users accessing information in one place.
-The product’s design is highly modular, allowing complete control of adapting the program to your needs.
+The product’s design is highly modular, allowing complete control and adapting to your needs.